 Open Access (OA) research is digital, online, free of charge, and free of copyright and licensing restrictions.
 Open Access is made possible by the internet and the consent of the author or copyright holder.
-Often in the university environment Open Access refers to unrestricted online access to articles published in scholarly journals rather than being hidden behind journal subscription fees.
+Often in the university environment Open Access refers to unrestricted online access to articles published in scholarly journals rather than being restricted to journal subscriptions.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.